7 Ways to Use Social Media Automation That’ll Save You Hours

 When it comes to digital marketing, we all want more time.
 Social media managers especially spend a lot of time on workflows that are either repetitive or downright boring.

 But social media automation can streamline those time-consuming workflows across various social media channels, leaving you more time for high-level tasks that really move the needle on your strategy.
 No more time-wasting needed.

 Ever since Facebook turned into a pay-to-play model, more social media brands are following in the mega-platform’s footsteps.

 These days, the average Twitter post has an engagement rate of just 0.07%, and Facebook and Instagram perform slightly better at 0.27% and 1.16%, respectively.
 Regardless of the social media platform you’re using, it’s safe to assume that the vast majority of people who see your social media content won’t engage with it.

-There are various factors at play when it comes to increasing engagement, however.
+There are various factors at play when it comes to increasing engagement during a social media campaign, however.
 Using the right hashtags, partnering with influencers, and posting high-quality content all improve the chances of someone viewing your social media posts and hitting like, share, or comment.

 Social media automation tools can handle all of that, and increase your content’s engagement rate across the board.

 Almost half (45%) of companies say marketing automation software is their top investment priority to meet marketing and advertising goals, beating out content management and customer data platforms by 11% and 8% respectively.